-You must clear up as much of the discoloration as possible before using any cleaning.
+You need to clear up as much of the discoloration as possible before needing any cleaning.
 Remove any solid debris with a paper towel if the spill is new.
 Then blot up as much as you can with another paper towel.

-If the stain is old or dried, carefully scrape off the extra particles using a dull instrument.
+If the stain is old or dried, carefully scrape off the extra particles needing a dull instrument.
 Remove any crumbly bits with a suction.

 It’s critical to remove all solids and extra moisture from a stain.
 Applying your cleaner immediately after a spill might cause the stain to spread deeper into the carpet.

-Dampen a cloth and blot the stain softly, working from the outside into the centre.
+Dampen a cloth and blot the stain softly, working from the outside into the center.
 Scrubbing the stain will simply spread it further into the carpet.